 Direct Debits or Recurring Card Payments

 When your business has the need to collect payments from customers on a regular recurring basis there are a number of payment collection methods you can choose including Direct Debit and Continuous Payment Authorities.
 The method you choose is often determined by your business model.
-Direct Debit offers an automated collection run, usually via a regular manual upload to your Direct Debit portal, advice of account changes and closures are notified to you via an automated method and the customer is protected by the Direct Debit Guarantee.
+Direct Debit offers an automated collection run, usually via a regular manual upload to your Direct Debit portal, advise of account changes and closures are notified to you via an automated method and the customer is protected by the Direct Debit Guarantee.
 There’s no doubt that the collection method works but having a Continuous Payment Authority and managing your payments via a Recurring Card Payment system can often be much simpler for your business and more suitable for your customer.